ttoss/ttoss/docs/website/blog/2023-12-11-avoinding-re-render-on-pagination-with-relay.md

 ## Why does this happen?

-First, we need to understand how **useQueryLoader** and **usePreloadedQuery** work.
+First, we need to understand how **`useQueryLoader`** and **`usePreloadedQuery`** work.

-**1. useQueryLoader:** This hook is used to load a GraphQL query and returns a reference to the loaded query (queryReference).
-When the parameters of the query change (for example, when changing pagination parameters), useQueryLoader needs to be called again to reload the query with the new parameters.
+1. **`useQueryLoader`:** This hook is used to load a GraphQL query and returns a reference to the loaded query (queryReference).
+When the parameters of the query change (for example, when changing pagination parameters), `useQueryLoader` needs to be called again to reload the query with the new parameters.

-**2. usePreloadedQuery:** This hook uses the queryReference provided by useQueryLoader to access the loaded data.
-When a new query is loaded with useQueryLoader, usePreloadedQuery accesses the updated data.
+2. **`usePreloadedQuery`:** This hook uses the queryReference provided by `useQueryLoader` to access the loaded data.
+When a new query is loaded with `useQueryLoader`, `usePreloadedQuery` accesses the updated data.

 **Using React States for Pagination**
 When you combine these hooks with React states to control pagination (for example, using a state to store the value of first or offset), the component needs to be updated every time the state changes.
 This happens for a few reasons:

-**1. State Update:** When clicking a "Load more" button, you probably update a state (like first or offset).
+1. **State Update:** When clicking a "Load more" button, you probably update a state (like first or offset).
 This triggers an update of the component.

-**2. Query Reloading:** After the state update, useQueryLoader is called again to reload the query with the new pagination parameters.
+2. **Query Reloading:** After the state update, `useQueryLoader` is called again to reload the query with the new pagination parameters.
 This also triggers an update of the component.

-**3. Data Update:** Finally, usePreloadedQuery accesses the new data from the reloaded query, which once again updates the component.
+3. **Data Update:** Finally, `usePreloadedQuery` accesses the new data from the reloaded query, which once again updates the component.

 **Result: Chain of Re-renders**
 This chain of updates can lead to multiple re-renders of the component, especially if it is complex or has many children.
 Each time the pagination state is updated, the entire component goes through a rendering cycle, which can be inefficient, especially if only a small part of the data or UI changes (like adding more items to the list).

 ## How to Optimize

 To optimize, you can separate the components in such a way that only the part of the UI that displays the paginated data is updated, instead of re-rendering the entire component.
-The use of usePaginationFragment is a more efficient approach in this sense, as it handles the data update optimally and minimizes re-renders when adding new items to the list.
+The use of `usePaginationFragment` is a more efficient approach in this sense, as it handles the data update optimally and minimizes re-renders when adding new items to the list.

-### Understanding usePaginationFragment
+### Understanding `usePaginationFragment`

-**usePaginationFragment** is a Relay hook designed to work with paginated data in a GraphQL connection pattern.
-It allows loading more data (for example, items from a list) "on top" of the already loaded data, without the need to redo the entire query or re-render the entire component.
+**`usePaginationFragment`** is a Relay hook designed to work with paginated data following the GraphQL connection pattern.
+When it receives a command to load more data (for example, items from a list), `usePaginationFragment` operates intelligently: it generates a new GraphQL query based on the name you defined with the `@refetchable` attribute in your fragment.

+The new query generated by `usePaginationFragment` automatically includes the correct parameters for pagination, such as `after`, `before`, `first`, and `last`.
+This means that instead of redoing the entire query or re-rendering the entire component, `usePaginationFragment` efficiently loads the additional data and integrates it into the existing data set.
+Thus, only the new items are added and rendered, maintaining the performance and fluidity of the application.

-### How usePaginationFragment Avoids Unnecessary Re-renders
+### How `usePaginationFragment` Avoids Unnecessary Re-renders

-**1. Incremental Updates:** When you load more items using usePaginationFragment, Relay adds these new items to the existing data set incrementally.
+1. **Incremental Updates:** When you load more items using `usePaginationFragment`, Relay adds these new items to the existing data set incrementally.
 Instead of replacing all the data and causing a complete re-render, it simply appends the new data.
 This means that only components displaying the new items need to be updated.

-**2. Efficient Data State Management:** Relay maintains a normalized and optimized data store.
+2. **Efficient Data State Management:** Relay maintains a normalized and optimized data store.
 When new data is loaded through loadNext or loadPrevious, Relay updates only the relevant parts of the store.
 This leads to more efficient UI updates, as only the components that depend on the updated data are re-rendered.

-**3. Intelligent Caching and Data Reuse:** Relay uses a sophisticated caching system that allows reusing data between different components and queries.
+3. **Intelligent Caching and Data Reuse:** Relay uses a sophisticated caching system that allows reusing data between different components and queries.
 This means that if part of the data has already been loaded previously, Relay can reuse it without causing unnecessary re-renders.

-**4. Rendering Optimization with Suspense:** Relay integrates with React Suspense, allowing you to define suspension points in your application for data loading.
+4. **Rendering Optimization with Suspense:** Relay integrates with React Suspense, allowing you to define suspension points in your application for data loading.
 This means that Relay can "wait" until all necessary data is available before rendering the component, avoiding partial or incomplete re-renders.

-### Important
+### Important to know before work with pagination using `usePaginationFragment` on relay

 To determine if the API you're using supports the `usePaginationFragment` from Relay, you should check several key aspects of the API's structure, particularly how it handles pagination.
 The `usePaginationFragment` is designed to work with the GraphQL connection pattern, which includes specific elements.
 Here's what to look for: